jperalta24/PetFriends-1/README.md

 * - A link to the dogs profile listing
 * - A location and area code
 * - A picture of the dog
 * F. On the left of the dog searches is your previous search history.
-(ONLY SAVES DATA, DOES NOT FUNCTION YET!
-TO BE CONTINUED!)
+(ONLY SAVES AND DISPLAYS PRIOR SEARCH, NOT FULLY IMPLEMENTED!)
 * G. Congrats!
 Hopefully you find your dream doggo!

 ## Technologies